Adult bone marrow transplant

 Our specialists use bone marrow and stem cell transplants to treat leukemia, lymphoma, multiple myeloma and brain tumors.
 We perform more blood and marrow transplants than any other medical center in the area.
 We are one of the nation’s few programs to use bone marrow to treat autoimmune diseases, sickle cell disease and other red blood cell-related diseases.
 Learn more about our pediatric blood and bone marrow transplant program, and our latest innovations and treatments for children.

-A stem cell transplant replaces or regrows the immune system after you receive chemotherapy and/or radiation therapy.
+A stem cell transplant replaces or regrows the immune system after you receive high dose chemotherapy and/or radiation therapy.
 Several terms are used for stem cell transplant because stem cells can be obtained from the bone marrow, blood, or umbilical cord blood.
-There are also different types of stem cell transplants.
-Your adult bone marrow transplant team will perform a comprehensive evaluation, which will help determine whether you need an autologous transplant (you receive your own stem cells), an allogeneic transplant (stem cells from a related or unrelated donor), or syngeneic transplant (stem cells from an identical twin).
+A blood and bone marrow transplant transfers healthy bone marrow cells when your own unhealthy bone marrow has been eliminated following cancer treatment such as chemotherapy or radiation.
+Stem cell transplants replace the cells responsible for forming blood that were destroyed by cancer treatments so your body can continue to make healthy blood cells.
+There are also different types of transplants.
+Your adult bone marrow transplant team will perform a comprehensive evaluation to determine if you will benefit from an autologous transplant (during which you receive your own stem cells), an allogeneic transplant (in which you receive cells from a related or unrelated donor), or a syngeneic transplant (in which you receive stem cells from your identical twin, if one exists).

 - Top ranked care.
 We are consistently ranked among the best cancer programs in the nation by U.S. News & World Report.
-In addition, we are one of only a few National Cancer Institute-designated Comprehensive Cancer Centers.
+In addition, we are one of only a few National Cancer Institute-designated Comprehensive Cancer Centers, which is dedicated to improving patient outcomes.
 We are also part of the National Comprehensive Cancer Network (NCCN), an alliance of the nation’s leading cancer centers dedicated to improving care for our patients.

-- Pioneers in transplantation.
-Our experts are pioneers in blood and marrow transplantation.
-We performed the first cord blood transplant in 1993, and led the nation's first clinical trial to offer bone marrow transplant care in the home.
+- Nationally renown experts Our experts are pioneers in blood and marrow transplantation.
+We performed the first cord blood transplant in 1993, and we are currently leading the nation's first clinical trial to offer bone marrow transplant care in the home.

 - Transplant research expands eligibility.
 Our scientists can manipulate donor blood cells to reduce complications and make transplants available to more people.
 Our research is especially vital in adult bone marrow transplant, as fewer than 25 percent of adults have access to closely matched donors.